| Mark

 then introduced some foot pins and showed us

 how we could use these with the returning blades.
+Mark then explained his reasoning behind why

 he didn’t like direct blocking against